Roman Volobuev: Film an TV career

 In 2013, Volobuev and his co-writer Lena Vanina developed a political comedy series Zavtra (Tomorrow) about Russian liberal opposition winning presidential election for an independent cable news station TV Rain.
 Only pilot episode was produced, since TV Rain ran into political and financial troubles and could no longer finance the show.
 Volobuev's debut feature film The Cold Front (2016) a chamber mystery drama shot in Normandy was met with mostly lukewarm reviews and failed at the Russian box-office.
 His second film a satirical action comedy Blokbaster (2017) fared much better with critics and received the Special Jury Prize at Kinotavr film festival, but was disowned by Volobuev after a public spat with producers over the final cut.
 He eventually found a mainstream success with the black political comedy TV series The Last Minister and a 4-part mini-series about Moscow media industry Just Imagine Things We Know both released in 2020.
 Volobuev also co-wrote a post-apocalyptic drama series Survivors (2021) and appeared as an actor in Valeriya Gai Germanika's Brief Guide To A Happy Life (2011), Boris Khlebnikov's Hot and Bothered (2015) and Konstantin Bogomolov's A Good Man (2020).

+In 2022 Volobuev condemned the Russian invasion of Ukraine and emigrated from Russia, effectively ending his local film career.

+In 2023 he directed “Riot Days” an hour-long concert film featuring a live performance by the feminist art collective Pussy Riot.

 Political views

 Volobuev is highly critical of Russian authorities, once calling modern Russia "an authoritarian state with good Wi-Fi and a nice urban planning".
-He was a vocal supporter of Snow Revolution and has been detained during street protests in Moscow in 2012.
+He was a vocal supporter of 2011–2013 Russian protests and has been detained during street protests in Moscow in 2012.

 In 2018, after the arrest of the fellow director Kirill Serebrennikov he publicly urged Russian filmmakers to stop applying for funding from Russia's Ministry of Culture.

-In 2022, Volobuev condemned the Russian invasion of Ukraine and subsequently left Russia.
-In a manifesto published by Meduza he compared moral choices Russian filmmakers currently face to the ones German filmmakers faced under Hitler.
+In 2022, in a manifesto explaining his decision to stop working in Russia after its invasion of Ukraine he compared moral choices Russian filmmakers currently face to the ones German filmmakers faced under Hitler.